amtega/ansible_role_docker_sandbox/README.md

 }
 ```

-You can work with this sandbox passing this inventory path to ansible-playbook using "-i" flag:
+You can work with this sandbox passing this inventory path to ansible-playbook using "-e" flag to fill the variable `docker_sandbox_inventory`:

 ```
 ansible-playbook main.yml -i /tmp/ansible.oAxX3B.inventory